Tomcli/community/teps/0101-env-in-pod-template.md

   With that, common settings like API keys, connection details, ... can be optionally overwritten in a single place.
 For example, if both `PipelineRun` and task `StepTemplate` has environment variables PROXY, it will overwrite the task `StepTemplate` with the environment variable values inside `PipelineRun`.

+3. Allow cluster admin to define a list of cluster-wide forbidden environment variables in the Tekton `config-defaults` configmap.
+When users define environment variables in the Taskrun and Pipelinerun spec, check the list of forbidden environment variables and throw out a validation error if any of the environment variables is forbidden.

 ## Proposal